 Typically the students study two courses in parallel for a period that is a half of a semester.
 Each study period ends with an exam period.
 Every course has three written examination opportunities each year.
 The programme also includes a one-semester project work of 30 ECTS.
 It is defended orally and documented in the form of a written Master's Thesis.

-With a Master's degree in Robotics and Control you can conduct research and develop new and advanced technologies, for example unmanned vehicles, high level automation of construction machinery, mining equipment, process control in factories, computer vision related products, simulation softwares, advanced sensor systems, and wearable systems.
+With a Master's degree in Robotics and Control you can conduct research and develop new and advanced technologies.
+This can for example be unmanned vehicles, high level automation of construction machinery, mining equipment, process control in factories, computer vision related products, simulation softwares, advanced sensor systems, and wearable systems.

 There is an increasing need for engineers who can design, build, and maintain complex, automated, and intelligent systems of today and of the future.

-A Master degree in Robotics and Control also makes you eligible for PhD studies and opens up possibilities for an academic career in robotics and control systems.
+A Master's degree in Robotics and Control also makes you eligible for PhD studies and opens up possibilities for an academic career in robotics and control systems.